|

 English Retailers of America in 1985.
 He is Past President of the

 San Antonio Livestock Exposition, serving in that capacity in 1987-1988.
+George is also

 an active pilot.
 His twin-engine aircraft are hangared in nearby